 After all, less than 1 percent of the country's crop is sweet corn - the kind we eat frozen, from a can or fresh off the cob.
-A vast majority of the crop is field corn - yellow corn is comprised of starch, fiber, protein and oil.
-Farmers knew if they could develop new markets that use those components they could keep supplies from getting burdensome and stifling ingenuity.
+A vast majority of the crop is field corn - yellow corn comprised of starch, fiber, protein and oil.
+Farmers knew if they could develop new markets based on those components, they could keep corn supplies from getting burdensome and stifling ingenuity.

 Certainly feed for livestock and poultry has also been a critical and important market for corn - and still is.
 Ditto for corn exports.
-Yet demand from both of these traditional markets has remained fairly consistent over the years even as corn production continued to expand more quickly.
-Corn farmers weren't the only ones getting better: Livestock and poultry producers themselves were producing more meat, milk and eggs with fewer inputs, including fewer bushels of corn.
+Yet demand from both of these traditional markets has remained consistent over the years even as corn production continued to expand more quickly.
+Corn farmers weren't the only ones getting better: Livestock and poultry producers themselves produce more meat, milk and eggs with fewer inputs, including fewer bushels of corn.